Staff telephone logs privacy notice

 Who has access to this data

-Your personal data will be used only by relevant LJMU staff where the data is necessary for them to undertake their designated role.
+Your personal data will be accessed by relevant LJMU staff where it is necessary for them to carry out their roles.
+This is typically limited to IT Services staff responsible for providing technical support and maintaining the telephony system.

 Your rights